otherjoel/try-pollen/README.md

 In my LaTeX template, any hyperlinks also get auto-converted to numbered side-notes.
 Unfortunately, this niftiness also means that when targeting LaTeX, you can't have a hyperlink inside a side-note since that would equate to a side-note within a side-note, which causes Problems.

 I could simply stipulate "don't put hyperlinks in margin notes" but I wanted a more elegant solution.
 Solving this problem meant departing from the methods in the official tutorial.
-The method given there is to have your tag functions immediately start rolling everything up into concatenated strings.
-Instead of doing this, my tag functions all return tagged X-expressions of the form `'(txt [element-1] [element-2] [...etc])` (thus preserving a valid txexpr tree for later operations).
-I will offer more details on this at a later date.
+The details are in [this post at the Pollen mailing list](https://groups.google.com/d/msg/pollenpub/SoxbXRHnyMs/fP7hCSLADwAJ)

+### RSS feed

+The site now generates an RSS feed in Atom 1.0 format (tested at the Feed Validator, of course).
+The `feed.xml.pp` file is heavily commented and explains how this works.

 ### Grouping pages by series